darredondort/freqs/README.md

 # freqs
+Simple word analysis tool.
 Count word frequencies in txt and export to csv.